gcpantazis/milo/README.md

   * Something like the angular staticizer for SEO (year of moo link).
 * What do you do with binary files that "belong" to modules?
   * Separate folder structure that can be re-mapped?
+* Use comments in markdown to split it into an array of rendered content, for pages or post-preview split.